torstenvl/cpgtou/README.md

 ### RETURN VALUE

-- On successful 1:1 lookup, the function returns the corresponding Unicode code point.
+- On successful 1:1 lookup, and on successful 2:1 lookup for multibyte encodings, the function returns the corresponding Unicode code point.

 - If the specified code point does not exist in the given code page, or if it cannot be translated into Unicode, then the function returns